resoursea/api/README.md

 Think of a scenario with a list of interfaces, each with a list of resources that implements it.
 His work as a developer of services is choosing the interfaces and resources to attend the requirements of the service and implements only the specific features of your nincho.

 ## Larn More

+REST is a set of architectural principles for design web services with a focus on Resources, including how they are addressed and transferred through the HTTP protocol.

+With this tool you can focus only on resources and how it behaves,  the tool takes care of routes your resources and inject the required dependencies to process the each request.

 [The concept, Samples, Documentation, interfaces and resources to use...](http://resoursea.com)